 Summary: This article was written and published February 2017.
 It is critical that all Christians gain a clear understanding of the principle of creature responsibility/duty.
 Could Adam, the innocent and responsible man, be obedient to the will of God his Creator when given one command to obey?
 Further, could fallen man, the descendants of Adam, please God by being obedient to His will?
 The biblical answers to these questions are not only eye-opening, but sincerely humbling to all who are fortunate to comprehend this truth.
 The story of mankind’s responsibility is told by the Spirit of God in Scripture, and it is not a flattering tale.

 It is a solemn but instructive understanding to realize that in everything God has set up, and then giving man responsibility for the care of it, the first thing man has done has been to ruin it.
 Adam did this to himself at the first, when he was in the garden.
 The consequences were tragic.
 He lost his innocence and his paradise, and judgment was pronounced on him, his wife, and the serpent.
-Futility and corruption were placed on God’s creation (Rom.
+Because of Adam’s disobedience, futility and corruption were placed on God’s creation (Rom.
 8:19-22).
 Man was now a fallen sinner, and subject to death (Rom.
 5:12), and all his children would be born in sin.
 The entire human race, through natural birth, automatically shared in the same fallen state – born in sin, all sinners.
-The immediate results are found in Genesis:
+The immediate results are found later in Genesis:

 Gen. 6:5, 11 (NKJV)